vivekteega/flowallet-testnet/README.md

 However, since Application Data system has no vector clock support in SEND and REQUEST OPTIONS, it will always give the entire data set stored in the cloud since start, and user will have to custom handle the output of it himself.
 Our client side framework will not stoe it for the user.

 Usually ObjectData and GeneralData systems will support most of user needs.
-But for cases when the user wants the entire cloud data set, and no client side framework handling, he should use ApplicationData
+But for cases when the user wants the entire cloud data set, and no client side framework handling, he should use ApplicationData.
+Although Application Data system supports lower vectorClock as a REQUEST option.
+If lower vectorClock is specified, it will give all cloud stored application data after that vectorClock.